-By the end of their first year of Bachelor's degree studies Hebrew University students must demonstrate an ability to read and comprehend academic texts in English.
+By the beginning of their second year of Bachelor's degree studies Hebrew University students must demonstrate an ability to read and comprehend academic texts in English.
+Criteria for exemptions from English and a list of courses and tracks for studying English are listed in Appendix G.